-Queer and Disability Pride, Activism, and Design
+Queer and Disability Pride, Activism, and Representation

-Christopher Ikonomou is the 21-year-old transgender and disabled artist behind cpikoart.
+Christopher Ikonomou is the 21-year-old transgender and disabled artist and aspiring filmmaker behind cpikoart.
 Xe was diagnosed with Marfan Syndrome at 18 months old, always traversing the world in a hyper-visible, stigmatized body.
 His work primarily explores the intersections between queerness and disability, often centering his own experiences as a chronically ill and trans individual.

 He is currently studying Communication and Disability Studies at the University of California, Los Angeles.
 Xe serves as Editor-In-Chief at UCLA's queer newsmagazine, OutWrite, and a student organizer with the Disabled Student Union on campus.

 “Are We Really That Scary To Y’all?”: Person With Marfan Syndrome Goes Viral With 1M Views For Calling Out Horror Writers’ Choice In Monster Design | Bored Panda (2022)

 A Person With Marfan Syndrome On TikTok Wants Horror Movies To Stop Exploiting His Disability | Buzzfeed (2022)

 What Young Disabled and Chronically Ill People Want You to Know | Teen Vogue (2022)

 Finding Himself at the Intersection of Communication and Disability Studies | UCLA College of Letters and Sciences (2022)